glassroom/heinsen_routing_2022_paper/README.md

 # heinsen_routing_2022_paper

-Instructions for replicating the results published in "An Algorithm for Routing Vectors in Sequences" (Heinsen, 2022) in PyTorch.
+Instructions for replicating the results published in "An Algorithm for Routing Vectors in Sequences" (Heinsen, 2022).

 ## Replication of results in paper